atreyasha/spp-explainability/docs/develop.md

 4. Documentation and clean-code

-    1.  rename `spp_model` to `spp_torch_model` to fit indents better
+    1.  add different usages for different types of models

     2.  port backpointer concept to model as another function inside torch model

+    3.  rename all argument parser functions to reflect the respective updated file names

-    3.  remove cases where variables from argument namespace are redefined as local variables, a common example of this is with `args.model_log_directory` and `model_log_directory`
+    4.  remove cases where variables from argument namespace are redefined as local variables, a common example of this is with `args.model_log_directory` and `model_log_directory`

-    4.  read paper again to get some familiarity with terms and algorithms
+    5.  read paper again to get some familiarity with terms and algorithms

-    5.  find better naming for mimic/oracle models which is based on research terminology
+    6.  find better naming for mimic/oracle models which is based on research terminology

-    6. GPU/CPU runs not always reproducible depending on multi-threading, see:
+    7. GPU/CPU runs not always reproducible depending on multi-threading, see:
         <https://pytorch.org/docs/stable/notes/randomness.html#reproducibility>

-    7.  consider renaming `soft_patterns_pp` to more elegant name without special symbols such as `spp` or better -\> be useful to think of this before registering topic

     8.  reduce source code lines, chunking and comments -\> pretty sort python code and function/class orders perhaps by length